PhilippeW83440/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup_philippew.md

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 The code for my final model is located in the seventh cell of the ipython notebook.

-My final model consisted of the following layers:

 The starting point was the LeNet model that was improved by:
 - adding droput after the non-linearities (RELU) of the fully connected layers.
 This is a regularization feature to prevent overfitting and enable better generalization.